Yesvantpur–Shivamogga Town Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 16579 - Shimoga Town Intercity Express covers the distance of 268 km in 5 hours 45 mins (47 km/h) and in 5 hours 30 mins as the 16580 Shimoga Town - Intercity Express (49 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 16579 / 80 Yesvantpur - Shimoga Town Intercity Express runs from via to Shimoga Town.

 Traction

+earlier was WDM-3A or WDM-3D.
 As the route is completely electrified, a based WAP-7 Electric locomotive pulls the train to its destination.